axibase/atsd/rule-engine/functions-property.md

 Returns a list of property tag values for the given entity for the specified [property search](property-search.md) expression `s`.

-By the default, the search is performed for the current entity that is initialized in the rule window.
+By default, the search is performed for the current entity that is initialized in the rule window.
 If the entity `e` is specified explicitly as the first argument, the search is performed for the specified entity instead.

-An optional start date `d` argument controls which property records to include.
+Optional start date `d` argument controls which property records to include.
 If specified, only property records received on or after the start date are included.
 The start date `d` can be an `iso` date or a [calendar keyword](../shared/calendar.md#keywords).
 If `d` is specified, the entity `e` argument must also be specified.

 The function returns an empty list if the entity, property or tag is not found.

-To access the n-th element in the collection, use square brackets `[index]` or `get(index)` method (starting with 0 for the first element).
+To access the `n`-th element in the collection, use square brackets `[index]` or `get(index)` method (starting with `0` for the first element).

 Examples: